cloudflare/cloudflare-docs/products/cache/src/content/about/cache-control.md

   <div>
     <code>Cache-Control: public, max-age=3600, stale-if-error=60</code>

-  With this configuration, Cloudflare attempts to revalidate the content with the origin server after it has been in cache for 3600 seconds (1 hour).
-If the server returns an error instead of proper revalidation responses, Cloudflare continues serving the stale resource for a total of 1 minute beyond the expiration of the resource.
+  With this configuration, Cloudflare attempts to revalidate the content with the origin server after it has been in cache for 3600 seconds (one hour).
+If the server returns an error instead of proper revalidation responses, Cloudflare continues serving the stale resource for a total of one minute beyond the expiration of the resource.
   </div>
 </details>